-Wellington is New Zealand’s culinary capital, renowned for its diverse range of restaurants and cafes.
+Wellington is New Zealand’s culinary capital, renowned for its numerous and diverse range of dining options.

 Coffee and cafes.
 Wellington boasts of having more cafés per capita than New York, and it all begins on Cuba Street in the heart of the CBD.
 Fidel’s Café, at the top of the street, has a cult-following, offering the freshest Havana coffee in town.
 Olive is a cosy café with outstanding coffee and meals – enjoyed in a sunlit courtyard sheltered by olive trees.
 Move over to Leeds Street and try some of the best coffee in town at Customs by Coffee Supreme or a delicious baked treat from Leeds Street Baker.
 The Hangar by famed coffee brewers Flight Coffee is well worth a visit or venture out of the city to Café Polo in Miramar, where you’ll find a lively atmosphere and a menu teaming with ethically sourced local produce.